Adroiti/docs-for-code-review-tools/Cppcheck/moduloAlwaysTrueFalse.md

-Pattern: Modulo always true false
+Pattern: Redundant use of modulo result

 Issue: -